somphene/somphene.github.io/teaching/index.md

 subtitle:

 ---
-### It requieres no effort to see something new, the difficulty in learning lies in unlearning the biases that block our vision.
+### It requires no effort to see something new, the difficulty in learning lies in unlearning the biases that block our vision.
 ## Teaching Assistant for Courses at IIT Bombay
 ### [Calculus](https://somphene.github.io/teaching/calculus)
 ### [Linear Algebra](https://somphene.github.io/teaching/linearalgebra)